SIM Senegal

 SIM partners with various Christian clinics to provide compassionate medical care.
 These ministries demonstrate Christ’s love and offer spiritual hope to patients and their families.

-SIM develops digital tools and resources to reach Senegalese people through social media platforms.
+SIM develops digital tools and resources to reach Senegalese people through social media platforms and radio programmes.
 This includes creating Scripture content in local languages and producing culturally relevant gospel media.

 SIM supports local Christian schools to ensure that mission families have access to quality education for their children, enabling them to thrive academically, spiritually and socially.